How to Handle Maintenance Repairs Like a Pro for Your San Diego Rental Property

 Establish Preferred Pricing

 Pricing arrangements should be set up with vendors ahead of time.
 You want to know if you’re being charged $50 an hour or $95 an hour.
 This makes a big difference.
-Predetermined pricing will take away any sticker shock when you receive your final invoice.
+According to these property managers in Austin predetermined pricing will take away any sticker shock when you receive your final invoice.

 Work with Licensed and Insured Vendors